Anxiety Disorder: Symptoms, Causes & Treatment Guide 2026

 Early Signs of Anxiety Disorder

-Early signs of anxiety disorder often develop gradually and may feel like normal stress at first.
-However, when worry becomes frequent, intense, and difficult to control, it may indicate something more serious.
-This condition can affect both your thoughts and physical health, so recognizing these early warning signs is important.
+Early signs often develop gradually and may feel like normal stress at first.
+However, when worry becomes frequent, intense, and difficult to control, it may signal something more serious.

-In many cases, these symptoms come and go in the beginning.
-But if ignored, they can become more persistent and start affecting daily life.
+In the beginning, symptoms may come and go.
+Over time, they can become more persistent and start affecting daily life if not addressed.

 Emotional Early Signs